alextrs/oestandards/README.md

     ```openedge
     /* bad */
-    FOR EACH memberInfo FIELDS(birthDate gender) NO-LOCK WHERE memberInfo.birthDate GT 01/01/1920 AND memberInfo.gender EQ 'M':
+    FOR EACH memberInfo FIELDS(birthDate gender) NO-LOCK WHERE memberInfo.birthDate > 01/01/1920 AND memberInfo.gender = 'M':

     /* good */
     FOR EACH memberInfo FIELDS(birthDate gender) NO-LOCK
-       WHERE memberInfo.birthDate GT 01/01/1920
+       WHERE memberInfo.birthDate > 01/01/1920
-         AND memberInfo.gender    EQ 'M'
+         AND memberInfo.gender    = 'M'
     ```

 <a name="method--params"></a><a name="9.6"></a>